What Does Dog Bite Law Look Like In Texas?

 In Texas, dog owners are permitted to mount a defense based on the comparative negligence of the dog bite victim.
 Depending on the success of comparative negligence, the damages awarded are reduced by the degree of the plaintiff’s negligence.
 What this means is if it is found that the plaintiff’s own conduct was 20 percent responsible for causing the incident, the victim’s recovery will be reduced by 20 percent.

 A Statute of Limitation is basically a deadline to file a dog bite lawsuit in Texas.
 Plaintiffs have two years to initiate their lawsuit or else forever lose their right to compensation.

 What Can a Dog Bite Lawyer Do For Me?

 A qualified dog bite lawyer can help victims seek compensation for:

 - Pain and suffering

 - Psychological counseling to overcome emotional trauma

 Texas dog bite law may not be as simple as it seems, especially if the attack caused serious injuries and lifelong emotional trauma.
-Seeking compensation in a dog-bite case can be difficult for a number of reasons.
-It is not likely to know the fair value of your injury claim without having your case evaluated by an experienced Dog Bite Attorney.
-An attorney will be able to discuss your legal options and navigate through the often complex legal system.
-Furthermore, insurance companies have the goal to get you to agree to the lowest settlement possible, even if it means undervaluing your claim.
-A qualified dog bite attorney will know just how to knock down these tactics and pursue fair compensation on your behalf.
+It is not likely to know the fair value of your injury claim without having your case evaluated by an experienced dog bite attorney.
+An attorney will be able to discuss your legal options and help you to navigate through the often complex legal system.

 How The Carlson Law Firm Can Help